 "Well, what is it then?"

-"I, err… I noticed you got an invitation too," said Harry.
+"I, err… I noticed you got an invitation too," he finally said.

 "Oh.
 About the Christmas party?"

 "Why would you…" Hermione trailed off and her demeanor shifted.
 All appearance of impatience left her and she smiled at Harry.
 "What about the party, Harry?"